-Catalytic Combustion: This is the combustion (fire) that does not contact the wood.
-Catalytic combustion takes place inside the catalytic combustor and is not viewable (you may, however, see the combustor glow).
+Combustion: This is the combustion (fire) that does not contact the wood.
+Combustion takes place inside the combustor and is not viewable (you may, however, see the combustor glow).
 It burns the visible emissions or smoke that is not consumed during primary combustion.
-Catalytic combustion can be monitored by using the included temperature meter.
-Your catalytic combustor is working when the out put temperature is above 500° F. (260°C).
+Combustion can be monitored by using the included temperature meter.
+Your combustor is working when the out put temperature is above 500° F. (260°C).